AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Anti-pattern.
 Inter for body, Inter Display or Geist for headings, occasional flirtation with Cal Sans for the hero headline only.
 Line heights at the Tailwind defaults (1.5 for body, 1.2 for headlines).
 No display type.
 No serifs.
 No oddities.
 Maximum letter-spacing tightening of -0.02em on headlines.

 Why models default to it.
 Inter is the most-used webfont on the indexed web, and its license is friendly. shadcn/ui's setup defaults to Inter.
-Geist was Vercel's strategic move to make the default look slightly less clichéd, which lasted approximately eight months before Geist itself became the new clichéd default.
-The model's training corpus is now saturated with these typefaces in every example landing page it has ever seen.
+Geist was Vercel's move to make the default look slightly less clichéd; it stayed fresh for about eight months before becoming the new clichéd default.
+The training corpus is now saturated with these typefaces in every example landing page the model has seen.
+See Geist, the new Inter: an AI font fingerprint for how the replacement became the tell.

 Antidote.
 Use a typeface with a personality.
 Serifs are radical in 2026.
-Tiempos, Söhne, Domaine, EB Garamond, GT Sectra, FF Meta — any of these, paired thoughtfully with a sans, immediately breaks the lookalike test.
-If budget is the issue, use a Google Font that is not on the most-popular list: Fraunces for display, Newsreader for body, Manrope for sans (less worn than Inter), or anything from indie foundries like OH no Type or Pangram Pangram.
+Tiempos, Söhne, Domaine, EB Garamond, GT Sectra, FF Meta: any of these, paired thoughtfully with a sans, immediately breaks the lookalike test.
+If budget is the issue, use a Google Font that is not on the most-popular list.
+Fraunces for display, Newsreader for body, Manrope for sans (less worn than Inter), or anything from indie foundries like OH no Type or Pangram Pangram.
+For why the default sans is itself a fingerprint, see the typography problem: why Inter is killing your brand.

 Before: